Top Places To Visit In Nangal: Uncover Hidden Gems And Attractions

 Photo: Gurlal Maan / Wikimedia Commons

 Another unique place to go on a Nangal trip is the Shri Naina Devi Ji Temple.
-Marble is used to create this stunning temple, giving it an enticing look and feel.
+Marble was used to build this stunning temple, giving it an enticing look and feel.
 The silvered doors also include exquisite deity figurines engraved within them.
 The temple’s main door has images of Lord Sun and other Gods.
 Two beautiful eyes, Pindi, represent the shape of Shri Naina Bhagwati in one of the three stone statues.
-The ropeway was constructed to aid pilgrims who travelled to Naina Deviji to receive Mata Naina Deviji’s darshan.
-The ropeway is unique because it’s the only one in Asia that runs on steep terrain.
-It is recommended that you experience the thrilling riding experience.
 If pilgrimage places are something you want to visit, then Naina Devi temple deserves a mention in your Nangal tourist places list.

 Timings: 12 AM – 11:59 PM